-What Bonsai Trees are the best for beginners?
+Which Bonsai Trees are the best for beginners?

 If you plan on shaping your own tree it is better to choose one which is young so that it has small and supple branches, these will be easier to bend and shape with wire than an older, more established tree with thicker branches.

-Forest Style – A very popular style with beginners is where you have several trees in one pot with varying height to create a forest, mostly 3-5 are used in a forest scene but for larger groups odd groupings are preferred.
+A very popular style with beginners is where you have several trees in one pot with varying height to create a forest, mostly 3-5 are used in a forest scene but for larger groups odd groupings are preferred.

-Upright Style – This is the most formal shape with a central tapering trunk, when there are a few curves in the trunk of an upright tree this is then known as the informal upright style.
+This is the most formal shape with a central tapering trunk, when there are a few curves in the trunk of an upright tree this is then known as the informal upright style.

-Cascading – a beautiful style that creates a flowing, cascading tree with the branches being weaved around the pot back and forth.
+A beautiful style that creates a flowing, cascading tree with the branches being weaved around the pot back and forth.